-- Fight back in any of the following situations: You’re attacked in your tent; at night; after being stalked; or any time your situation seems dire.
+- Fight back in any of the following situations: You’re attacked in your tent; at night; or after being stalked.

 What To Do if You Encounter a Black Bear

-- If a black bear is coming toward you, raise your arms to look larger and yell loudly, bang pots together or throw objects to scare it off.
+- If a black bear approaches you, raise your arms to look larger and yell loudly, bang pots together or throw objects to scare it off.

 - Grab a long, sturdy stick for defense.

-- If the bear keeps coming toward you and seems more interested in your food than you, drop the food as a last resort and move away.
+- If the bear seems more interested in your food than you, drop it only as a last resort and move away.

 What To Do if You Encounter a Grizzly

 - If a grizzly stands up to look at you, it’s assessing you.
-Talk to it calmly, do not make eye contact and back up slowly—you don’t want to appear a threat.
+Talk to it calmly, do not make eye contact and back away slowly—you don’t want to appear as a threat.

-- If a grizzly does a bluff charge, which looks different from a full-on attack, its ears will be up and it may huff and bound toward you.
+- If a grizzly bluffs charging you, it is trying to scare you away.
+Its ears will be up and it may huff and bound toward you.
 Try not to panic; stand your ground and talk to the bear to let it know you’re friendly.
-Get your can of bear spray ready—never turn and run!
-If the bear turns and retreats after a bluff charge, continue to back up.
+Get your can of bear spray ready.
+If the bear turns and retreats after a bluff charge, continue to back away.